terra-money/docs/src/node/terracli.md

----
-id: node-terracli
-title: terracli Reference
----
+# Command Line Reference

+This document is a reference for the functions available from `terracli`, the command line interface that connects a running `terrad` process.
 For more information on the command usage, refer to its help screen: `terracli config --help`.

-Here is a list of useful `terracli` commands, including usage examples.

 ## Keys